 Slack brings all your tools and workflows into one place

-There’s a particular problem that we reflect on during every workday: adopting new software improves the way in which we work, but more tools mean more windows and tabs – and more distractions.
-In our State of Work report, 68% of respondents told us that more tools make for a better workplace, but they come at a cost: at least 30 minutes a day is spent switching between them.
+There’s a particular problem that we reflect on during every workday: adopting new software improves the way in which we work, but more tools means more windows and tabs – and more distractions.
+In our State of Work report, 68% of respondents told us that more tools make for a better workplace, but they come at a cost: at least 30 minutes per day is spent switching between them.

 Slack’s platform streamlines your tools and workflows so that they’re all in one place, and that lifts the mental load of jumping from app to app.
 When you’re able to quickly find, share and act on information across your tools, you can stop juggling tabs and stay focused on more meaningful work.